Visiting Hours (song)

 "Visiting Hours" is a song by English singer-songwriter Ed Sheeran.
-It was released on 19 August 2021 as the promotional single from his fourth studio album, =, the same day he announced the album.
+It was released on 19 August 2021 as the promotional single from his fifth studio album, = ("Equals"), the same day he announced the album.
 The song was produced by Sheeran and Johnny McDaid.

 Background and release

 On 2 March 2021, Australian music promoter Michael Gudinski died at the age of 68.
 Sheeran first performed "Visiting Hours" at Gudinski's funeral on 24 March 2021 as a tribute to him in Australia, delivering an emotional performance.
 Gudinski's close friends and fellow musicians, Kylie Minogue and Jimmy Barnes, as well as comedian Jimmy Carr, provide backing vocals on the song.
 He finished the song during his two weeks of mandatory quarantine because of COVID-19 rules due to his decision to travel to Australia.
 On 19 August 2021, Sheeran released the song as a promotional single and announced the album.
 A live performance video, which was filmed in St. Stephen's Church in Hampstead, London, was also released with the song.
 Sheeran stated that he "finished writing this song going through proper grief for the first time, and for me its one of the most important songs on =".